Definitive Anal Bleaching Guide A-Z – All You Need To Know

 The most common anal bleaching kits typically include the following components:

 - Anal bleach – the active ingredient that you will apply directly to the anus in order to reduce pigmentation and lighten the skin.
-Depending on the bleach you use, you will need to apply multiple treatments over a period of a few weeks to see
+Depending on the bleach you use, you will need to apply multiple treatments over a period of a few weeks to see best results

 - An applicator – applicators come in all shapes and sizes.
-Read customer reviews of anal bleaching kits and choose one which will allow easy access to that hard to reach
+Read customer reviews of anal bleaching kits and choose one which will allow easy access to that hard to reach area

 - A mixing tray – although mixing trays aren’t included with all anal bleaching kits, they can make the bleaching process much easier.
 Like a painter’s palette, you can mix the bleach on the tray without having to accomplish the almost impossible task of applying it straight from the bottle!